PaytmLabs/MachineLearningChallenge/README.md

 2. We expect you to be good in at least 1 programming language.
 Please don’t complete this using one of the packaged solutions (example SAS)

 3. A good story is as important as an algorithm.
 We expect you to be able to communicate to us your idea, methodology and implementation.
-Please provide a 1-page report describing your approach.
+Please create a read-me describing your approach.
 (Visualizations can be submitted in appendix and are always appreciated but they should convey some message.
 Interactive visualizations get extra points)

 4. Please make assumptions where necessary, we are interested in approach and if you can defend your assumption we will accept it.

+5. If you find some parts of this assignment challenging or not able to finish it, don't hestitate to let us know.
+We can always help answer the questions and/or reduce the scope.
+Ultimately,journey is more important than destination!